 These attacks are silent since the typical symptoms are missing.
 But one may feel extreme pressure, chest pain, stabbing pains in the neck and arm, dizziness etc.

-The factors that determine the risk level of cardiac arrest are high blood pressure, high cholesterol, age heredity, stress, poor diet & sedentary lifestyle.
+The factors determining the risk for heart arrest are high blood pressure, high cholesterol, age heredity, stress, poor diet, and sedentary lifestyle.

 Heart Attack Differs in Men and Women

 According to statistics, men experience heart attacks a lot more than women.
 They also sometimes experience cardiac arrest much earlier in life.
 Men experience almost 70% and 89% of sudden heart attacks too.